Ontario 211 Services Board of Directors Posting 2019

-- Complete comfort working with any political party, their elected representatives and agents (in Ontario, and ideally also with federal or municipal government);
+- Comfort working with any political party, their elected representatives and agents (in Ontario, and ideally also with federal or municipal government);

-- Strong communications skills, and is discrete, courteous and effective in time-limited situations;
+- Strong communications skills, discrete, courteous and effective in time-limited situations;

-- Experience with technology, negotiations, budget and risk management, measurement and evaluation; and
+- Experience with technology, negotiations, budgets, risk management, measurement and evaluation;

 - Bilingualism is an asset

-- Candidates may be located anywhere in Ontario, but are expected to attend monthly conference calls and meetings at the call of the Chair, participate in semi-annual, in-person meetings in Ottawa and Toronto, serve on at least one committee with a separate monthly meeting, commit to reviewing correspondence, Board materials and take on specific duties.
+- Directors can be located anywhere in Ontario, and are expected to attend monthly virtual meetings at the call of the Chair, participate in semi-annual, in-person meetings in Ottawa and Toronto, serve on at least one committee with a separate monthly meeting, commit to reviewing correspondence, Board and committee materials, and take on specific duties.

 211 is a free and confidential service that easily connects people to the critical social and community supports they need.
 Whether it’...Community & Social Services